mikenguyen13/data_analysis/_book/11-imputation.md

 Interpretation:

 -   Coefficient of D is the the difference in the expected value of Y between the group with data and the group without data on X.
--   Coefficient of X\* is the effect of the group with data on Y
+-   Coefficient of $X^*$ is the effect of the group with data on Y

 Disadvantages:

--   This method yields bias estimates of the coefficient even in the case of MCAR [@Jones_1996]
+-   This method yields biased estimates of the coefficient even in the case of MCAR [@jones1996indicator]

 ### Imputation